adriannovegil/awesome-chaos-engineering/README.md

 - [New Relic: How to run a Gameday?](https://blog.newrelic.com/engineering/how-to-run-a-game-day/) - Chaos Gamedays experience by New Relic.
 - [Dius: Gamedays resources](https://dius.com.au/resources/game-day/) - Resources for getting started with GameDay and Chaos Engineering.
 - [Gremlin: Gamedays](https://www.gremlin.com/gameday/) - Resources for getting started with GameDay and Chaos Engineering.
-- [Gremlin: What is a Chaos Day?](https://www.gremlin.com/community/tutorials/planning-your-own-chaos-day/#what-is-a-chaos-day) - What is a Gameday according Gremlin.
+- [Gremlin: Planning your own Chaos Day](https://www.gremlin.com/community/tutorials/planning-your-own-chaos-day/) - Example of a Gameday with DynamoDB by Gremlin.
-- [Gremlin: Why run a Chaos Day?](https://www.gremlin.com/community/tutorials/planning-your-own-chaos-day/#why-run-a-chaos-day) - Reasons to run Gamedays according Gremlin.
 - [Gremlin: How to run a Gameday?](https://www.gremlin.com/community/tutorials/how-to-run-a-gameday/) - Methodology to run Gamedays according Gremlin.
 - [Gremlin DB: Breaking Dynamo DB](https://www.gremlin.com/community/tutorials/gremlin-gameday-breaking-dynamodb/) - Example of a Gameday with DynamoDB by Gremlin.
 - [Gremlin: Introduction to Gameday](https://www.gremlin.com/community/tutorials/introduction-to-gamedays/) - What is a Gameday according Gremlin.
-- [Gremlin: Planning your own Chaos Day](https://www.gremlin.com/community/tutorials/planning-your-own-chaos-day/) - Example of a Gameday with DynamoDB by Gremlin.
 - [Gremlin: Inside Gremlin 2019 Gremlin Gamedays Roadmap](https://www.gremlin.com/community/tutorials/inside-gremlin-2019-gremlin-gamedays-roadmap/) - Chaos Gamedays experience by Gremlin.
 - [Gremlin: What I lerned running the Chaos Lab with Kafka](https://www.gremlin.com/community/tutorials/what-i-learned-running-the-chaos-lab-kafka-breaks/) - Example of a Gameday with Kafka by Gremlin.
 - [Chaos Toolkit: Chaos Engineering with Humans in the loop](https://medium.com/chaos-toolkit/chaos-engineering-with-humans-in-the-loop-f4854900b1eb) - Article about Chaos Gamedays.